FCDO update on travel to mainland Portugal – 11.09.20.

-Please seek up to date advice from the UK Foreign and Commonwealth Office (FCO) www.gov.uk/foreign-travel-advice about travel to, and within, your chosen destination.
+Please seek up to date advice from the UK Foreign, Commonwealth & Development Office (FCDO) www.gov.uk/foreign-travel-advice about travel to, and within, your chosen destination.
 Please pay particular attention to any entry requirements; whether there is any need to provide a medical certificate, complete a specific form or undergo testing for Coronavirus Covid-19 before departing from the UK or on arrival at your destination.

-You will be required to wear a suitable protective facemask at various parts of your journey: on public transport, private transfers, at your departure and arrival airports, and onboard planes, trains and ferries.
-New measures have been introduced at airports, railway stations and ports, such as readily available hand sanitiser stations.
-Transport will be frequently disinfected.
+You will be required to wear a suitable protective facemask at various parts of your journey: on public transport, during private transfers, at your departure and arrival airports, and onboard aircraft, trains and ferries.
+New measures have been introduced at UK airports, railway stations and ports, such as readily available hand sanitiser stations and transport is likely to be frequently disinfected.
 Food and drink services throughout your journey may be unavailable or limited.

 At your destination

-As our destinations re-open we remain committed to ensuring that all our guests can enjoy their holiday, whilst respecting the safety and well-being of everyone involved.
-Given the existence of new health and hygiene requirements certain amenities and facilities may be limited or unavailable.
-Your transfer to and from your accommodation may be in a larger vehicle, or it may be necessary for your party to travel in separate vehicles.
-Not all the facilities mentioned in our brochures will necessarily be available.
+As our destinations re-open we remain committed to ensuring that all our guests enjoy their holiday, whilst respecting the safety and well-being of everyone involved.
+Given the existence of new health and hygiene requirements, certain amenities and facilities may be limited or unavailable.
+The transfer to and from your accommodation may be in a larger vehicle, or it may be necessary for your party to travel in separate vehicles.
+It is possible that some facilities mentioned in our brochures or on our website are now not available.
 Social distancing measures, mandatory health screening and temperature checks may be in place in your accommodation, surrounding resort areas and on beaches.
+Restaurants, swimming pools, spas, gyms, children’s clubs and watersports services may be affected.
 You may be required to wear a protective facemask in certain areas and at certain times.
-Restaurants, swimming pools, spas, gyms, children’s clubs and watersports services may be affected.

 Please do not travel if you have symptoms of Covid-19.

 Where we are made aware of any changes which we believe might have a significant impact on your holiday, we will endeavour to let you know.
 However, changes may be implemented at any time and at short notice.
-We ask for your understanding if we have omitted to inform you of any change.
+We ask for your understanding if we have not been able to inform you of any change before your departure.

 Below we have summarised answers to some of the more frequently asked questions raised by the United Kingdom’s departure from the European Union.
 We also suggest that you stay up-to-date by visiting Association of British Travel Agents’ (ABTA) website here.